A category of the type of programs and courses. Each career has its own transcript and program and course grading structure.

 Term GPA (TGPA)

 Calculated by dividing the sum of grade points achieved in a term by the sum of all credits attempted in that term.
-A term GPA shows on the transcript.
+The term GPA is shown on the transcript.

 See Policy: